Cheryl Eisen: Early career

-Luxury Home Stager and Celebrity Interior Designer
+Home stager and interior designer

-In a 2009 article, LoftLife magazine discussed Eisen's role in staging a model apartment in the greenest luxury building in the country, the Visionaire.
+Eisen’s entrance as an authority in real estate and design media began with a 2009 article by LoftLife magazine, in which discussed Eisen's role in staging a model apartment in the LEED luxury building in the country, the Visionaire.

 In 2011, The New York Observer noted that actor Peter Weller hired Eisen to stage his penthouse for sale.

 In two separate articles, The Wall Street Journal highlighted Eisen as an authority on staging and the facilitation of real estate sales of financially challenging properties in New York City.
 The property industry magazine Multihousing News also covered Eisen in an article on staging as a strategy for selling luxury apartments.

 She has appeared multiple times on the CBS program Living Large.
-The show featured Eisen's staging methods involving the sale of properties associated with celebrities.(YT1) In 2012, Bravo's Million Dollar Listing New York highlighted her work on one of Fredrik Eklund’s listings, which sold for $250,000 more than initial ask.
+The show featured Eisen's staging methods involving the sale of properties associated with celebrities.(YT1) In 2012, Season 1 of Bravo's Million Dollar Listing New York highlighted her work on one of Fredrik Eklund’s listings, which sold for $250,000 more than initial ask.
+Eisen was also featured in Season 2.
 Eisen and Interior Marketing Group's work continues to be featured across local, national and international media outlets including NBC's Open House NYC, The Real Housewives of New York City and Keeping Up with the Kardashians.

-One article called Eisen "the reigning prop princess of luxury New York real estate," while a 2012 New York Post article named her as a "go-to" resource and "secret weapon" for "Million Dollar Listing" real estate broker Fredrik Eklund.
+One article called Eisen "the reigning prop princess of luxury New York real estate.

-In 2013, Real Estate Weekly features how The Sheffield, purveyors of high-end housing located on West 57th Street in New York City, chose Eisen to stage the fifty-fourth story model home where they would be hosting the 2013 VIP Broker's brunch.

-Eisen was credited for design work on the Puck Penthouses in 2014, which set price records for New York City real estate.

 In 2015, Eisen was tapped by PopSugar to star in Lionsgate and Rogue Atlas produced online show, Upstaged, a look at some of NYC's most expensive addresses, dramatic home transformations, and information on how to make it all happen affordably.